-Appendix G - Part 2: Using the Seed Collection Report within a Web Browser (desktop/Tablet browser):
+Appendix G - Part 2" Using the Seed Collection Report within a Web Browser (desktop/ Tablet browser):

 You can also submit your Seed Collection Reports from a web browser, if desired.
 Although it's best to use the Survey123 mobile application to collect/report your Seed Collection report from the field, it's not always possible.
-We still have a way for volunteers to upload their field collection reports so that everyone involved within Project Wingspan is updated on your seed collection activities!
-You must have P2 seed collector Report credentials to log-in and submit any Seed Collection Reports, so review the instructions above for obtaining your PW credentials.
-Not all volunteers will require credentials; only volunteers that are using the Seed Collector Report applications on their mobile device or desktop web browser.
+You must have P2 seed collector Report credentials to log-in and submit and Seed Collection Reports, so review the instructions above for obtaining your PW credentials.
+Not all volunteers will require credentials; only volunteers that are using the Seed Collector Report applications on thei mobile device or desktop web browser.

-https://arcg.is/10ye09
+Link to desktop survey: https://arcg.is/10ye09